balcortex/100_days_code_web_development/README.md

 ## Day 004 - 2023/09/06

 Today, I learned how to list items.
 There are two types of lists: ordered (ol) and unordered (ul).
 Within the tags of the list, use the tag (li) to add an item to the list.
 Nested lists are allowed.

+## Day 005 - 2023/09/07

+Today, I learned how to link to external and internal web pages.
+To include a link, use the <a> tag and specify in the href attribute the destination webpage.